Swirrl/grafter/README.md

     "For the hard graft of linked data processing."

 Grafter is a library, DSL and suite of tools for flexible, efficient, ETL, data transformation and processing.
-Its primary use is for handling Linked Data conversions from tabular data formats into RDF linked data format, but it is equally adept at handling tabular data conversions.
+Its primary use is for handling Linked Data conversions from tabular data formats into RDF's graph data format, but it is equally adept at handling tabular data conversions.

 See the official grafter website at [grafter.org](http://grafter.org/) for more details.